 Need to adopt Business Intelligence (BI) by the organizations to make smarter, faster and informed decisions is increasing with the increased competition.
 Thanks to the challenging economic environment that led to the advent of Business Intelligence into the array of IT Solutions.
 Access to information is what gives companies a competitive edge and allows them to discover new business opportunities.
 Yet in many companies decisions are not based on the information, data or Business Intelligence because of the inability to keep up with demand for informative data and analytics.
 To fill this gap business users of organizations are demanding more control and faster access to relevant information Self-Service BI Tools will help them to take appropriate decisions.

 Gartner defines Self-Service BI as: “End users designing and deploying their own reports and analyses within an approved and supported architecture and tools portfolio.”
 This statement from Gartner implies a partnership between business units and IT which is sometimes referred to as “Managed” Self-Service BI.
-Self-Service Business Intelligence (BI) is emerging as a large segment of the business intelligence and analytics environment for many fortune 500 companies.
-Self-service BI can also be defined as a facility within the BI environment that enables BI users to become more self-reliant and less dependent on the IT organization.
+Self-Service BI Tools is emerging as a large segment of the business intelligence and analytics environment for many fortune 500 companies.
+Self-Service BI Tools can also be defined as a facility within the BI environment that enables BI users to become more self-reliant and less dependent on the IT organization.

-The major factors behind the evolution of self-service BI are:
+The major factors behind the evolution of Self-Service BI Tools are:

 1) Less turnaround time.